aws-actions/terraform-aws-iam-policy-validator/README.md

-# Policy Validator for AWS IAM Policies in CloudFormation Templates
+# Policy Validator for AWS IAM Policies in Terraform Templates

-A GitHub Action that takes an [AWS CloudFormation](https://aws.amazon.com/cloudformation/) template, parses the IAM policies attached to IAM roles, users, groups, and resources then runs them through IAM Access Analyzer [policy validation](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-policy-validation.html) and (optionally) [custom policy checks](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-custom-policy-checks.html).
+A GitHub Action that takes an Terraform template, parses the IAM policies attached to IAM roles, users, groups, and resources then runs them through IAM Access Analyzer [policy validation](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-policy-validation.html) and (optionally) [custom policy checks](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-custom-policy-checks.html).
 Note that a charge is associated with each custom policy check.
 For more details about pricing, see [IAM Access Analyzer pricing](https://aws.amazon.com/iam/access-analyzer/pricing/).

 ## Inputs